INFRASTRUCTURE

 McGee becomes an employee owned company

-London-based, specialist engineering contractor, McGee, has become employee owned through an employee ownership trust
+Specialist engineering contractor, McGee, becomes employee owned through employee ownership trust

 Founded in 1959, the second-generation McGee brothers have grown the capability, size and reputation of the business, making it synonymous with delivering world-class engineering solutions, either as standalone disciplines or as part of a high-value integrated offering.
 It has worked on a number of London's flagship infrastructure projects including Wembley Stadium, Heathrow Airport T2B, Battersea Power Station, the Londoner Hotel and the award-winning, iceberg basement for Claridges' hotel.